francesco-leone/datasciencecoursera/HelloWorld.md

 ## This is a markdown file

-It is important to place a space after de two "##" otherwise it is not rendered correctly:
+It is important to place a space after the two hash symbols "##" otherwise it is not correctly rendered:

 ##This is not corrctly rendered